JonathanC1021/CIS7-Project-1-Basic-CPU-/README.md

    encryption to decryption.
 The encryption of the plain text/original text is from using the Vigenere table.

- - Limitations of Program
+ - Limitations of Program (Guadalupe Chavez)

 // For Plain text: Input of spaces causes the program to not return the ciphertext and to not run properly.

-// For Keyword: Lowercase letters,
+// For Keyword: Lowercase letters, spaces, numbers, special characters cause an issue with decryption.

+// For ciphertext: Lowercase letters, numbers, and special characters do not encrypt.

+// For Decrypted text: Lowercase letters, special characters, and numbers do not decrypt.

-- Application of Course Concepts
+- Application of Course Concepts (Jonathan and Guadalupe)

 // 'vector.pushback' is implemented into each function so that it can append the given element value to the end of the container.